Samson Raphael Hirsch

 Samson Raphael Hirsch (שמשון רפאל הירש; 20 June 1808 – 31 December 1888) was a German Orthodox rabbi best known as the intellectual founder of the Torah im Derech Eretz school of contemporary Orthodox Judaism.
 Occasionally termed neo-Orthodoxy, his philosophy, together with that of Azriel Hildesheimer, has had a considerable influence on the development of Orthodox Judaism.

 Hirsch was rabbi in Oldenburg, Emden, and was subsequently appointed chief rabbi of Moravia.
 From 1851 until his death, Hirsch led the secessionist Orthodox community in Frankfurt am Main.
 He wrote a number of influential books, and for a number of years published the monthly journal Jeschurun, in which he outlined his philosophy of Judaism.
-He was a vocal opponent of Reform Judaism, Zionism, and similarly opposed early forms of Conservative Judaism.
+He was a vocal opponent of Reform Judaism, and similarly opposed early forms of Conservative Judaism.

 Early years and education

 Hirsch was born in Hamburg, which was then a part of Napoleonic France.
-His father, Raphael Arye Hirsch, though a merchant, devoted much of his time to Torah studies; his grandfather, Mendel Frankfurter, was the founder of the Talmud Torah schools in Hamburg and unsalaried assistant rabbi of the neighboring congregation of Altona; and his granduncle, Yehudah Leib (Löb) Frankfurter Shapira (1743-1846), was the author of several Hebrew works, including the Torah commentary Harechasim le-Bik'ah (הרכסים לבקעה).
+His father, Raphael Arye Hirsch, though a merchant, devoted much of his time to Torah studies; his grandfather, Mendel Frankfurter, was the founder of the Talmud Torah schools in Hamburg and unsalaried assistant rabbi of the neighboring congregation of Altona; and his granduncle, Yehudah Leib (Löb) Frankfurter Shapira (1743–1846), was the author of several Hebrew works, including the Torah commentary Harechasim le-Bik'ah (הרכסים לבקעה).

 Hirsch was a student of Chacham Isaac Bernays, and the Biblical and Talmudical education which he received, combined with his teacher's influence, led him to determine not to become a merchant, as his parents had desired, but to choose the rabbinical vocation.
 In furtherance of this plan, he studied Talmud from 1828 to 1829 in Mannheim under Rabbi Jacob Ettlinger.
 He received semicha (ordination) from Rabbi Ettlinger in 1830, at the age of 22.
 He then entered the University of Bonn, where he studied at the same time as his future antagonist, Abraham Geiger.

 Career

-Hirsch in Oldenburg (1830-1841).
+Hirsch in Oldenburg (1830–1841).
 The wig instead of a hat has been seen as an attempt to satisfy both Jewish religious requirements and secular fashion.